NikosKakonas/Crossword-Puzzle-Solution/README.md

 # Requirements

+You need to install in your computer the following:
 <li>python3</li>
 <li>sre_yield (python library)</li>

-You need to install in your computer: python 3 and sre_yield (python library)

 # Run the Program